nolar/kopf/docs/contributing.rst

 The more rules you have, the less they are followed.

-Kopf tries to avoid any written rules, and to follow the human habits and intuitive expectations where possible.
+Kopf tries to avoid any written rules and to follow human habits and intuitive expectations where possible.
 Therefore:

 * Write clear and explanatory commit messages and PR titles.